The Jesse Lee Prize

 The title page of each manuscript entered in competition should bear these words: "Entered in competition for the Jesse Lee Prize offered by the General Commission on Archives and History of The United Methodist Church."

-In order to be considered by the judges for the quadrennial prize awarded in fall of 2019, one electronic copy in Word or PDF on CD of the manuscript must be in the office of the Commission not later than July 1, 2019.
+In order to be considered by the judges for the quadrennial prize awarded in fall of 2023, one electronic copy in Word or PDF of the manuscript must be submitted to the office of the Commission not later than July 1, 2023.

 For further information, contact